Taro-Hayashi/KillerWhale/leftside/3_SIDE_TRACKBALL.md

 After securing the 3 arms, insert a ball, and from a flat location, check if the ball moves smoothly.
 If there is no problem, remove the ball.

 ### Connecting to the base unit
-If this is the first side unit that you have built, remove two sets of 6 pins from the remaining base unit pin headers, and insert them in the pin sockets of the side unit.
+If this is the first SIDE unit that you have built, remove two sets of 6 pins from the remaining BASE unit pin headers, and insert them in the pin sockets of the SIDE unit.
 ![](../img/trackball/IMG_5208.jpg)
-From the base unit remaining items, thread M3 washers onto M3 screws.
+From the BASE unit remaining items, thread M3 washers onto M3 screws.
 ![](../img/trackball/IMG_5169.jpg)
-Place the side unit on the supports and secure it with the M3 screws.
-Make sure that the legs of the pin socket are inside the long through holes of the base unit.
+Place the SIDE unit on the supports and secure it with the M3 screws.
+Make sure that the legs of the pin sockets are inside the long through-holes of the BASE unit.
 ![](../img/trackball/IMG_5213.jpg)
-Solder the pin sockets from the back side of the base unit.
+Solder the pin sockets from the back side of the BASE unit.
 ![](../img/trackball/IMG_5218.jpg)
-Make sure to put enough solder to reach the front side of the base unit through the holes.
+Make sure to put enough solder to reach the front side of the BASE unit through the holes.
 ![](../img/trackball/IMG_5222.jpg)
-This is the last soldering step for the side unit.
+This is the last soldering step for the SIDE unit.

 In case you plan on using the OLED module, insert it in the pin socket.
 ![](../img/trackball/IMG_5227.jpg)